Understand how the ISO 27001 certification can help your organisation stay safe from cyberattacks, by developing cybersecurity best practices.

 ISO 27001 is an ISMS standard that provides a risk-based approach to managing people, processes, and technical controls.
 The standard’s modular approach to auditing people and technical dependencies ensures that numerous operational benchmarks can be measured, compared, and improved if security gaps are discovered.
 The standard is independently administered with certified practitioners offering implementation services for those organisations who lack the resources or desire in taking the DIY approach.

 Business Case: Value proposition for implementing ISO 27001

 The lack of appropriate security safeguards and controls poses an existential threat for businesses of all sizes.
-Making sure that security safeguards, controls and policy guidelines meet the individual needs of an organisation is vital to securing your information framework.
-By implementing a tried and tested security management system, gaps can be remediated using industry best practice.
+Making sure that security safeguards, controls, and policy guidelines meet the individual needs of an organisation is vital to securing your information framework.
+By implementing a tried and tested security management system, gaps can be remediated using industry best practices.
 ISO 27001 is more than just a security blueprint.
-The standard (when implemented) engages with all stakeholders across the organisation and features modular architecture that enables individuals, business units or the entire organisation to accept responsibility for security within their environment.
-This approach assists management to thoroughly fortify security and helps to raise threat awareness across all levels of the organisation.
-Often the ISO 27001 review is part of an all-encompassing organisational assessment that examines every facet of processes, systems and supply chains.
+The standard (when implemented) engages with all stakeholders across the organisation and features a modular architecture that enables individuals, business units, or the entire organisation to accept responsibility for security within their environment.
+This approach assists management in thoroughly fortifying security and helps to raise threat awareness across all levels of the organisation.
+Often the ISO 27001 review is part of an all-encompassing organisational assessment that examines every facet of processes, systems, and supply chains.